Pine Rest Christian Mental Health Services

-Pine Rest Christian Mental Health Services is a psychiatric hospital and behavioral health provider, with the main treatment campus located in Gaines Township, Michigan.
+Pine Rest is a psychiatric hospital and behavioral health provider, with the main treatment campus located in Grand Rapids, Michigan.
 The Chief Executive Officer and President is Dr. Mark Eastburg, appointed December, 2006.

-Pine Rest is one of the five largest free-standing behavioral health providers in the U.S., offering services including addiction treatment and recovery, extensive child and adolescent programs, postpartum and other perinatal mood disorder treatment, senior care services, and electroconvulsive therapy (ECT) and transcranial magnetic stimulation therapy (TMS).
-In addition to the main campus in Grand Rapids, Pine Rest also has just under 20 outpatient locations throughout Michigan and two in Iowa.

-Pine Rest's inpatient hospitalization program is licensed for 200 beds, with residential services for adolescent boys and girls; older adults coping with dementia; those needing addiction services; those in need of sub-acute detoxification program services; and developmentally disabled persons.
+Pine Rest's inpatient hospitalization program is licensed for 200 beds, with residential services for adolescent boys and girls, older adults coping with dementia, those needing addiction services, those in need of sub-acute detoxification program services, and developmentally disabled persons.

-Pine Rest seeks to incorporate faith and healing into the care of patients: it has an active chaplain service to offer spiritual care to the patients.
+Pine Rest incorporates faith and healing into the care of patients and it has an active chaplain service to offer spiritual care to the patients.
 In addition, Clinical Pastoral Education is offered through Pine Rest.